gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `(Deprecated) material(pos)`

-Returns the name of material of the block at position.
-Very limited as the use of material for blocks is removed.
+Returns `'unknown'`.
+The concept of material for blocks is removed.
+On previous versions it returned the name of the material the block was made of.

 ### `map_colour(pos)`